kihatoraph/WeeK-2-IP/README.md

 # WeeK-2-IP
+# Description.
-This is an application that assits an individual to know their Ghanaian names by matching their dates to the days of the week.
+This is an application that assits an individual to know their Ghanaian names by matching their date of birth to the days of the week and therefore generating a name based on gender.
+# Languiages used.
+Html
+Css
+Bootsrap
+Javascript
+# Developer.
+Raphael Kihato.